PacAnimal/grohe-api/README.md

 <a href="images/swagger.png"><img src="images/swagger.png" height="500" alt="Screenshot" /></a>

+## Warning
+This project is based on decompiling the Grohe Sense app for Android and may break at any time if Grohe change their API.

+Make sure to star this project if you use it, to follow future updates in the case of API changes.

 ## Implemented features
 * Turning on and off the water valves of SenseGuard
 * Snoozing a SenseGuard so it doesn't interfere with sprinklers or washing machines in 'eco' mode